par7133/SwapCode/README.md

 SnipSwap is released under GPLv3 license, it is supplied AS-IS and we do not take any responsibility for its misusage.<br>

-SnipSwap got built behind some cool features like the object drag-n-drop between browser windows, full object serialization and xml.
+SnipSwap got built behind some cool features like object drag-n-drop between browser windows, full object serialization and xml.

 First step, use the left side panel password field to create the hashed password to insert in the config file.<br>